sshanshans/sshanshans.github.io/AboutMe/aboutme.md

 title: me
 description: profile
 ---
-I grew up in Tsingtao, China.
+I grew up in Tsingtao, a coastal city in China.
 My name in Chinese characters is 单珊.
 I went to Agnes Scott College, where I became a mathematician, art lover, and feminist.
 I have lived in three continents so far. <br />

 Besides doing math,

-* I like to powerlift, and w.h.p you will find me in Wilson. <br />
+* I like to powerlift, and w.h.p you will find me lifting weights in Wilson. <br />
      + deadlift: 225lbs <br />
      + squat: 165lbs <br />
      + bench press: oops,I’m not so good at this… <br />